MouseBiteLabs/Game-Boy-MBC5-Cartridge/README.md

 These jumpers are located underneath the MBC5 chip, and labeled "64K" and "256K/1M".
 Solder them to configure the amount of RAM your cart uses.
 You must configure these pads for every game you make, unless you do not need RAM. <a href="https://catskull.net/gb-rom-database/">You can find a list of games here with their respective RAM sizes.</a>

-- If the game you're making uses 256Kb or more of SRAM, then solder the middle pads of the two jumper sets to the right pads.
+- If the game you're making uses 256 Kbit or 1 Mbit of RAM, then solder the middle pads of the two jumper sets to the right pads.
-- If the game you're making uses 64Kb of SRAM, then solder the middle pads of the two jumper sets to the left pads.
+- If the game you're making uses 64 Kbit of RAM, then solder the middle pads of the two jumper sets to the left pads.
 - SJ1 and SJ2 must be soldered in the same direction.
 - The footprint of these selection pads should allow for a DPDT switch, part number CAS-220A1, to be placed on these pads instead of having to bridge the pads with solder.

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC5-Cartridge/assets/97127539/7f242900-f838-4d12-a51a-a679254fe769)

-Note that you can make games that only require 64Kb of RAM and still use a 256Kb or 1Mb SRAM chip.
+Note that you can make games that only require 64 Kbit of RAM and still use a 256 Kbit or 1 Mbit SRAM chip.
 You still need to configure the jumpers to the 64Kb setting, though.

-**I recommend using 64Kb or 256Kb RAM chips, unless you absolutely need 1Mb for the game you are making.**
+**I recommend using 64 Kbit or 256 Kbit RAM chips, unless you absolutely need 1 Mbit for the game you are making.**

 ### Using an MM1134 or BA6735 for U4 (SJ3)